graphbrain/graphbrain/_sources/overview.rst.txt

 As language: syntactic rules
 ----------------------------

 In a general sense, the hyperedge is the fundamental and unifying construct that carries meaning within the formalism we propose.
-In Cognitive Science terms, it plays the role of *mental representation*.
 The syntactic rules are simple and universal: the first element in the hyperedge is a connector, followed by one or more arguments, possibly in a recursive fashion.
 It is syntactically valid to place any entity (i.e.: any arbitrary hyperedge or atom) in any of these two roles.
 A hyperedge defines a semantic construct by combining other semantic constructs.
 The purpose of the connector is to specify *in which sense* these inner constructs are connected.

 We illustrate with specific roles that a connector can play.
 For example, **as predicate**: in this case the hyperedge defines a proposition.
 For instance, the simple sentence "Berlin is nice" is represented as: